 Other rules applicable to the specific program may be distributed before or during the program.
-Consequences for not adhering to these expectations range from warnings to release from the program, as set forth in the Expectation for Student Behavior section of this Handbook.
+Consequences for not adhering to these expectations range from warnings to release from the program, as set forth in the "Student Expectations" section of this Handbook.
 All staff members have been instructed to correct improper behavior of students.
-When such action is taken, students should comply respectfully.
+When such an action is taken, students should comply respectfully.
 Disrespect or insubordination will not be tolerated.